eugenious/the-main-gig/content/guide/_index.md

 ## Dedication

+This guide is dedicated to:

+Craig Laverty, who came up with the idea of side gigs

+And to

-*To Craig Laverty, who came up with the idea of side gigs, and to Youngkyu Kang, who inspired me to codify our team's collaboration practices.*
+Youngkyu Kang, who inspired me to codify our team's collaboration practices